kevinpeterson/SEng-5831-Lab1/README.md

 My WCET was a little bit overestimated.
 6060 loops took about 111% more time than I had estimated.
 (59 /66) * 6060 = ~5417 -- so this would be a better number based on experiments.

-Sending/receiving serial commands would take CPU cycles, which would skew the results.
+As for why not to use the menu, sending/receiving serial commands would take CPU cycles, which would skew the results.
 ```
 Menu: {TPZ} {RGYA} <int>: ta1000
 Menu: {TPZ} {RGYA} <int>: za